lgs195/HFMC-cuda/README.md

-# A High-Fidelity Monte-Carlo ray tracing program coded in Python-cuda.
+# High-Fidelity Monte-Carlo in cuda.
 This repository is for the paper “Polarization Characteristics of Massive HVI Debris Clouds using an Improved Monte Carlo Ray Tracing Method for Remote Sensing Applications”.
 DOI: https://doi.org/10.3390/rs16162925